Funding a GPS Satellite collar which will monitor the whereabouts of an African Lion and it's pride as they move in and around Etosha National Park.

 Etosha National Park, Namibia

-I first worked with Big Cats in 2014 and since then have always held a passion for the family, with Lions and Tigers being favourites.
-Back then not only was I awestruck by the animals I was working alongside, but I was shocked by the challenges mankind creates for their wild cousins.
-I wanted to support AfriCat as the work they do protects Lions in Namibia from persecution and unnecessary killings, and hopes to safeguard one of the world’s most iconic animals.
+I first worked with big cats in 2014 - lions and tigers are my particular favourites!
+Initially, not only was I awestruck by the animals I was working alongside, I was shocked by the challenges mankind creates for their wild cousins.
+I support AfriCat as the work they do protects lions in Namibia from persecution and unnecessary killings, and hopes to safeguard one of the world’s most iconic animals.